 Probably the greatest fear for the tinnitus sufferer is that something, anything, will cause the noise to get worse – and never go down again.

-A cursory glance at any tinnitus forum online will show that, after desperately trying to find a cure for the condition, dealing with the fear of a spike is next up as one of the biggest dilemmas we have to put up with.
+A cursory glance at any tinnitus forum online will show that after desperately trying to find a cure for the condition, dealing with the fear of a tinnitus spike is next up as one of the biggest dilemmas we have to put up with.

-You literally never know when the next spike will come along.
-You can go for weeks with your ringing / buzzing / chirping at the level you know (and can more or less deal with) and then, bam, something causes your tinnitus to spike and you sink into a spiralling vortex of anxiety, worry, sleeplessness and, usually, self-blame.
+You literally never know when the next tinnitus spike will come along.
+You can go for weeks with your ringing/buzzing/chirping at the level you know (and can more or less deal with) and then, bam, something causes your tinnitus to spike and you sink into a spiralling vortex of anxiety, worry, sleeplessness and, usually, self-blame.

-I have written before about how difficult it is for many to understand how soul-destroying tinnitus can be and how the medical profession really needs to pull up its socks and come up with solutions and strategies to help sufferers manage not only the condition, but the life draining anxiety that comes with it.
+I have written before about how difficult it is for many to understand how soul-destroying tinnitus can be and how the medical profession really needs to pull up its socks and come up with solutions and strategies to help sufferers manage not only the condition but the life draining anxiety that comes with it.
+So many tinnitus sufferers are still struggling for a diagnosis.

 Many of us no longer go to concerts even though we love music.
 Fellow sufferers have given up playing musical instruments or going to the cinema.
 We are all desperately trying to find an alternative medicine cure since there seems to be very little available for us.
 Lipoflavinoids?
 Check.
 Acupuncture?
 Possibly.
 Pine Bark?
 Vitamin B12?
 Magnesium?